wk1093/Spectral/docs/api.md

 An asset buffer containing the loaded asset data.

 #### `public inline `[`TextAssetBuffer`](#struct_text_asset_buffer)` `[`loadTextAsset`](#struct_asset_loader_1ac36e9ddc0bfecc543910eecbf24d1164)`(const char * path)` <a id="struct_asset_loader_1ac36e9ddc0bfecc543910eecbf24d1164"></a>

+Loads a text asset from a file path.

+This function loads a text asset from the specified file path and returns a text asset buffer containing the data and length of the text asset.

+#### Parameters
+* `path` The "path" to the text asset file.
+See [AssetLoader](#struct_asset_loader) for more details.

+#### Returns
+A text asset buffer containing the loaded text asset data.

 # struct `AudioModule` <a id="struct_audio_module"></a>